 One of the biggest mistakes a person can make after getting into an auto accident that has caused injury to yourself or others is to not contact a personal injury attorney.

-- talk to your insurance carrier and that of the other driver on your behalf
+- Talk to your insurance carrier and that of the other driver on your behalf.

-- determine whether you have the legal grounds to file a personal injury lawsuit
+- Determine whether you have the legal grounds to file a personal injury lawsuit.

-- help you collect evidence to support your case
+- Collect evidence to support your case.

-- consult legal and auto experts
+- Consult legal and auto experts.

 We Are Nationally Awarded Lawyers